STUDY JAPANESE ONLINE WITH NATIVES HERE

 In the 80's these pans were already part of almost every Japanese house and they started to expand their business in China, Korea and later the whole world.
 Over time, the technology of the pans was improved, improving more and more the flavor and its popularity.

-Suihanki - Japanese rice cooker and its numerous possibilities
+Suihanki - Japanese rice cooker and its countless possibilities

 The countless possibilities with a Suihanki